seoe/CS519-006-DL/Project-GAN/README.md

 But the pelican is also fully occupied by a guy alizades.
 Then I have to switch to steed instead.

-After some environment configuration, I upgrade the numpy then I can import tensorflow successfully in steed.
+After some environment configuration, I upgrade the numpy then I can import tensorflow successfully on steed.

 Some results from OSU landscapes are generated and saved to my own computer.